 “Most come from hard places, and for many this time of year can be physically, spiritually and emotionally challenging,” Allen said.
 “Many of our children have never had a special Christmas, so we strive to make it a holiday season they will not forget.”

 Allen said there is a Christmas Parade the second Sunday in December.
 Afterward, there are parties on each unit with donated food, desserts and gifts.
 On Christmas morning, each patient receives more donated gifts.

-Every facility works just as hard, but the state cannot pay for gifts and special treats for the people we serve.
-This funding often comes from the Volunteer Services Councils (VSCs) that work with each hospital and living center.
+Every facility works just as hard, but the state cannot pay for gifts and special treats, so this funding often comes from the Volunteer Services Councils (VSCs) that work with each hospital and living center.

-Monetary donations to the VSCs are always welcome and allow for more flexibility, and many facilities have specific wish lists for donated items, such as games, toiletries, clothes and music CDs.
+Monetary donations to the VSCs are always welcome and allow for more flexibility, but many facilities have specific wish lists for donated items, such as games, toiletries, clothes and music CDs.

 VSC Holiday Wish List

-If you or your group would like to donate to a VSC for the holidays, see the information below.
+If you or your group would like to donate to a VSC for the holidays, see the list of facilities below.
 Donations benefit the people served at SSLCs and state hospitals.
-Even if you can’t donate, you can still help — spread the word in your community through social media, word of mouth, etc.
+Even if you can’t donate, you can help by spreading the word in your community through social media or by telling your friends and neighbors.

 Abilene State Supported Living Center

 - Monetary donations are accepted at ashvolunteers.org.